L12-L/L12-L/README.md

 -->

 <!-- # About Me: -->
-I am currently a Computer Programming student.
+I am currently a Computer Programming student at Seneca College.

 <!-- ## 🌐 Socials: